Integrated future-proof solution for true performance mobile device testing

 Over-the-air testing in a reverberation chamber with Propsim channel emulator enables assessment of a device’s average data throughput performance relative to other devices under isotropic SCME based channel models.

-Propsim FS8 is an ideal product for OTA testing in a reverberation chamber testing because it enables you to control critical parameters like dynamic mobile speed, multipath profile, range delay and base station antenna correlation, noise interference and inter-symbol interference caused by base station signal and distant propagation path reflections to device.
+Propsim FS8 is an ideal product for OTA testing in a reverberation chamber testing because it provides full control of critical parameters such as dynamic mobile speed, multipath profile, range delay and base station antenna correlation, noise interference and inter-symbol interference caused by base station signal as well as distant propagation path reflections to device.

 OTA testing with two-stage method

-Propsim FS8 channel emulator enables you to import and embed the measured antenna patterns into the SCME channel models and therefore test with realistic radio channel model.
-The Propsim FS8 with 2 channels is optimal and affordable choice for the two-stage method.
+Propsim FS8 channel emulator enables you to import and embed the measured antenna patterns into the SCME channel models and therefore test with a realistic radio channel model.
+The Propsim FS8 with 2 channels is an optimal and cost-effective choice for the two-stage method.
 As the Propsim emulator supports several different radio channel models, it extends the use of the basic two-stage method to test different technologies.